silverbulletmd/silverbullet/libraries/Library/Std/APIs/Widget.md

 -- A sandboxed, scripted widget: html + script run inside an isolated iframe -- (the same machinery code widgets use). `script` has access to syscall(), -- loadJsByUrl, and auto height.
-The Copy button copies `markdown`. function widget.sandbox(spec) return widget.new {
+The Copy button copies `markdown`.
+Equivalent to -- `widget.new` with `sandbox = true`. function widget.sandbox(spec) return widget.new {
+    sandbox = true,
     html = spec.html,
     script = spec.script,
     display = spec.display or "block",